-The Firm has adopted a remuneration policy and procedures that comply with the requirements of chapter 19A of the FCA’s Senior Management Arrangements, Systems and Controls Sourcebook (SYSC), as interpreted in accordance with the FCA’s guidance publication entitled “General Guidance on Proportionality: The IFPRU Remuneration Code (SYSC 19A)” and subsequent items of guidance issued by the FCA, including its document entitled “Frequently Asked Questions on the Remuneration Code”.
+The Firm has adopted a remuneration policy and procedures that comply with the requirements of chapter C of the FCA’s Senior Management Arrangements, Systems and Controls Sourcebook (SYSC), as interpreted in accordance with the FCA’s guidance publication entitled “General Guidance on Proportionality: The Remuneration Code (SYSC 19C) & Pillar 3 Disclosures on Remuneration (BIPRU 11)” and subsequent items of guidance issued by the FCA, including its document entitled “Frequently Asked Questions on the Remuneration Code”.

-As an IFPRU limited licence firm, the Firm falls within proportionality level 3.
+As a BIPRU limited license firm, the Firm falls within proportionality level 3.
 The Firm has concluded, on the basis of its size and the nature, scale and complexity of its legal structure and business that it does not need to appoint a remuneration committee.
-Instead, the Governing Body sets, and oversees compliance with, the Firm’s remuneration policy including reviewing the terms of the policy at least annually.
+Instead, the Board sets, and oversees compliance with, the Firm’s remuneration policy including reviewing the terms of the policy at least annually.

-As at the reporting date, the Firm has set the variable remuneration of its directors and staff in a manner which takes into account directors, staff and firm performance, by reference to individual performance, performance of the Firm.
+As at 31 March 2019, the Firm currently sets the variable remuneration of its partners and staff in a manner which takes into account partner and firm performance, by reference to individual performance, performance of the Firm.
 As permitted for firms falling within proportionality level 3, the Firm takes into account the specific nature of its own activities (including the fee based nature of its revenues) in conducting any ex-ante risk adjustments to awards of variable remuneration and, given the nature of its business, has disapplied the requirement under the Remuneration Code to make ex-post risk adjustments.

-In accordance with SYSC, the Firm makes the following disclosures:
+In accordance with SYSC 19C, the Firm makes the following disclosures:

 ||Total Remuneration Per Business Area